Aruba Red

-Aruba Red (born in Stuttgart as Natascha Eleonoré Bruce) is a London-based alt-soul and trip hop musician, named after a female pirate legend (which was invented by the Anheuser-Busch company, which gave the name to a beer).
-She has described her sound as "Alternative Soul music centred around themes of transformation and healing, influenced by trip hop, minimalist electronica, glitch, soul, acoustic folk and dub".
+Aruba Red (born Natascha Eleonoré Bruce) is a British alt-soul and trip-hop musician named after a female pirate legend (which was invented by the Anheuser-Busch company, which gave the name to a beer).
+She has described her sound as "alternative soul music centered around themes of transformation and healing, influenced by trip hop, minimalist electronica, glitch, soul, acoustic folk, and dub".

-Early Life
+Early life

-Aruba Red is the daughter of Cream bassist, vocalist and songwriter Jack Bruce.
+Aruba Red is the daughter of Cream bassist, vocalist, and songwriter Jack Bruce.

 Career

-2008-2015
+2008–2015

-Aruba Red first appeared as a featured artist on Nitin Sawhney's album London Undersound released on Cooking Vinyl in 2008, on the track Last Train to Midnight which she co-wrote.
-This collaboration was born out of Aruba Red being selected to work on Sawhney's project Aftershock London which led to an 18-month residency at London's Southbank Centre with artists including Camilo Tirado, Riz MC, Ayanna Witter-Johnson and Sam Carter.
+Aruba Red first appeared as a featured artist on Nitin Sawhney's album London Undersound, released on Cooking Vinyl in 2008, on the track Last Train to Midnight, which she co-wrote.
+This collaboration was born out of Aruba Red being selected to work on Sawhney's project Aftershock London, which led to an 18-month residency at London's South Bank Center with artists including Camilo Tirado, Riz MC, Ayanna Witter-Johnson, and Sam Carter.

 Other collaborations and features include Riz MC's 2011 album All of You.
-She also collaborated with Jamaican Reggae Artist Jah Cure on her track Light Up Light Up released on the Jamaican record label TAD's which was play listed on Irie FM alongside her collaboration Struggling with Reggae artist Jah Mason.
+She also collaborated with Jamaican Reggae Artist Jah Cure on her track Light Up, released on the Jamaican record label TAD's, which was playlisted on Irie FM, alongside her collaboration Struggling with Reggae Artist Jah Mason.
 A video was shot for Light Up Light Up in Montego Bay.
-The video was directed by Aruba Red's sister Kyla Simone Bruce.
+The video was directed by Aruba Red's sister, Kyla Simone Bruce.

-Aruba Red has toured with Maverick Sabre, Natty, Fat Freddy's Drop and Ms. Dynamite.
+Aruba Red has toured with Maverick Sabre, Natty, Fat Freddy's Drop, and Ms. Dynamite.
 Aruba Red has performed at festivals including Glastonbury Festival, Boardmasters Festival, Big Chill Festival, Freeze Festival, One Love Festival, Rise Festival, and Thailand's International Hot Air Balloon Festival.

-In 2012, Aruba Red released an EP entitled "Demos In Disguise" independently via Ditto Music.
-Initially the release was only available in digital format, a physical edition was later made available in 2013 featuring several bonus tracks.
-The digital version of the release features 5 original songs whereas the limited Red String physical edition features 8 original tracks and an acoustic mashup cover version of Nirvana's song Something in the Way and Ladysmith Black Mambazo's Homeless.
-There is also a live performance version of this cover featuring guitarist Charlie Laffer and cellist Ayanna Witter-Johnson: Aruba Red - Something In The Way (Nirvana) vs Homeless (Ladysmith Black Mambazo).
+In 2012, Aruba Red released an EP entitled "Demos in Disguise" independently via Ditto Music.
+Initially, the release was only available in digital format; a physical edition was later made available in 2013, featuring several bonus tracks.
+The digital version of the release features five original songs, whereas the limited Red String physical edition features eight original tracks and an acoustic mashup cover version of Nirvana's song Something in the Way and Ladysmith Black Mambazo's Homeless.
+There is also a live performance version of this cover featuring guitarist Charlie Laffer and cellist Ayanna Witter-Johnson.

-She recorded backing vocals for her father's last album Silver Rails, which was released on 24 March 2014 on Esoteric Records.
+She recorded backing vocals for her father's last album, Silver Rails, which was released on March 24, 2014, on Esoteric Records.